-The promotion of international mobility is one of the strategic objectives of the National Higher Education Programme 2011-2020.167 Slovenia, inter alia, is committed to having a fifth of graduates doing part of their studies abroad by 2020, and to having at least 10% of foreign academic staff.
+The promotion of international mobility is one of the strategic objectives of the National Higher Education Programme 2011-2020.163 Slovenia, inter alia, is committed to having a fifth of graduates doing part of their studies abroad by 2020, and to having at least 10% of foreign academic staff.
 The Slovenian system is relatively hermetic in this respect, with a low degree of flow or mobility of higher education teaching staff and students in and out of Slovenian and foreign higher education institutions.
 According to Eurostat data, 2.5% of Slovenian students studied abroad, while the EU-27 average stands at 3.3%.
-In the majority of countries, funding is most commonly cited as an obstacle to student mobility.168 According to the Eurostudent research, as many as 73% of both - mobile and non-mobile Slovenian students believe this to be the case (Eurostudent SI 2010).
+In the majority of countries, funding is most commonly cited as an obstacle to student mobility.164 According to the Eurostudent research, as many as 73% of both - mobile and non-mobile Slovenian students believe this to be the case (Eurostudent SI 2010).
 Social background plays a major role in this respect.
 Data suggest that only 5.6% of mobile students have parents who achieved the lowest levels of education (ISCED 0-2).
 Despite partial financing in the 2007-2013 period, there is a lot of room for improvement in terms of supporting measures for the further internationalisation of Slovenian higher education.
-Amid the financial conditions the country faces, which further escalate the main reasons for extremely low student mobility, it is obvious that these ambitious targets deserve financial support, including for student mobility, targeted at the group of students with a weak socio-economic position, which is also substantiated by the Eurydice report from 2013 'Towards a Mobility Scoreboard: Conditions for Learning Abroad in Europe', which shows that Slovenia received the lowest rating in the indicator 'support for mobility for students with a weak socio-economic position'.169
+Amid the financial conditions the country faces, which further escalate the main reasons for extremely low student mobility, it is obvious that these ambitious targets deserve financial support, including for student mobility, targeted at the group of students with a weak socio-economic position, which is also substantiated by the Eurydice report from 2013 'Towards a Mobility Scoreboard: Conditions for Learning Abroad in Europe', which shows that Slovenia received the lowest rating in the indicator 'support for mobility for students with a weak socio-economic position'.165 The mobility of academic staff is mainly implemented through the Erasmus programme, which has been growing in recent years.
+Nevertheless, the percentage of Slovenian teachers and assistants participating in the ERASMUS mobility programme is less than 4% of the total number of employees166.